Key Takeaways:

 Traditional kitchen cabinets pull from early 19th and 20th-century styles.
 These designs were made to last, both in look and in build.
 You’ll often see features like:

-If your home has crown molding, arched doorways, or vintage windows, traditional kitchen cabinets fit right in.
+If your home has crown moldingDecorative trim installed along the top edge of cabinets for a finished look., arched doorways, or vintage windows, traditional kitchen cabinets fit right in.
 They match the era and complement the craftsmanship already in place.

 Benefits of traditional cabinets in older homes: